 There was another rise in pet ownership around 6000 B.C. when humans transitioned from hunting and gathering to farming.
 It was around this time that there is evidence of working dogs living on farms with other domesticated livestock, while cats caught rodents and lived symbiotically with the other animals.
 Though pet ownership was not exactly as we know it today, the end of our hunter/gatherer nomadic period was a huge step forward for the practice.

 The earliest indication of pets being fashionable companions was in the 13th and 14th centuries.
 Noble gentlemen found dogs useful for hunting, falcons were kept as pets, and ladies began to enjoy having lapdogs inside.
 Beyond simply being helpful, pets grew to become a status symbol in this era.

 The Victorian era mirrored the 13th century in terms of pet-keeping.
 Again, pets were a status symbol for wealthy lords and ladies to take on their hunting expeditions and keep on their laps while they read.
 Some consider this the first era of modern pet-keeping, as it wasn’t until the 1800s that those outside of the upper classes became pet owners, too.
 Pet ownership during this time became symbolic of man’s dominance over nature.

 Today, you’d be hard-pressed to find someone who doesn’t have a pet — so many of us are pet parents!
-In 2020, it’s been reported that 67% of U.S. households have at least one pet.
+In 2019, it’s been reported that 57% of U.S. households have at least one pet according to Wise Voter’s Pet Ownership Statistics.
 That’s about 85 million families.
 People in the modern era often have pets for more reasons than just companionship, like emotional support, disability support, and therapy!
 Some famous pets appear in movies and television shows and are loved widely.
 Pet ownership sure has come a long way!